Gum Disease Treatment In Creston, IA

 The advanced periodontitis stage is characterized by severe damage to the supporting structures, including bone loss.
 Teeth may shift or loosen significantly, affecting their stability.
 This stage poses a high risk of tooth loss and requires advanced dental interventions, such as surgical procedures and ongoing maintenance.

-• Bleeding Gums: Gums that bleed during brushing or flossing may indicate the presence of gum disease.
+• Bleeding Gums: Gums that bleed easily during brushing or flossing are often the earliest sign of gingivitis, the mildest form of periodontal disease.

 gum disease